Caravan of Courage: An Ewok Adventure: Music

-The musical score for Caravan of Courage was composed by Peter Bernstein.
-"Parade of the Ewoks" from John Williams' score to Star Wars: Return of the Jedi, credited as "Wicket's Theme", appears when the children are first taken to the Ewok village and meet Wicket.
-Selections from the score were released on LP by Varèse Sarabande in 1986.
-The release was known simply as Ewoks and also contained cues from Bernstein's score to the sequel Ewoks: The Battle for Endor.
+The film score for Caravan of Courage was composed by Peter Bernstein.
+"Parade of the Ewoks", from John Williams' score to Star Wars: Return of the Jedi (1983), is credited as "Wicket's Theme" and is heard when the children are initially rescued and taken to the Ewok village, where they meet Wicket.
+Selections from the score were also released on LP by Varèse Sarabande in 1986.
+The release, titled simply as Ewoks, contained additional cuts of Bernstein's score to the sequel Ewoks: The Battle for Endor (1985).

 Documentaries and commentary

-During the production of Caravan of Courage, the children in the cast had to balance their school work with acting in the film.
-During their time on the set, Lucasfilm decided that it might be an educational and rewarding experience for the older children, Eric Walker (Mace) and Warwick Davis (Wicket), to be given their own camera to use between takes.
-Calling themselves W&W Productions, Walker and Warwick shot a documentary of the making of the film, which was released to Walker's YouTube channel in 2014.
+During the shooting and production of Caravan of Courage, all school-aged children on the cast were placed on a tight schedule, having to divide their days evenly between school lessons and actual work on the film, including memorizing lines, learning cues, and ultimately, filming.
+During the shoot, Lucasfilm felt that it might be an educationally-rewarding and entertaining experience for the two lead teenage actors in the film, Eric Walker (Mace) and Warwick Davis (Wicket), both 15 at the time of production, to be given their own cameras to use between takes.
+Calling themselves W&W Productions, the two boys recorded their own mini-documentary of the production of the film, which was uploaded—nearly 30 years later—to Walker's YouTube channel in 2014.

-When the film was released on DVD in 2004 it contained nothing but the film itself.
-Eric Walker and Warwick Davis stated in interviews that they would be happy to record a cast commentary for another future DVD release, if Lucasfilm someday allowed a more detailed release of the films.